thaddavis/crewai_and_agentops_script/video_script/intro.md

 - IT'S THAT EASY: https://www.youtube.com/watch?v=v83ckl-5i8Q&t=26s

-Finally, you will need to add the following extensions to VSCode once it's installed
+(PAUSE)

-After opening VSCode, you can come over to the Extensions Marketplace available in the side menu and install:
+After installing VSCode, you'll need to do one last thing, open VSCode and come over to the Extensions Marketplace available in the side menu and install:

 - A) the Docker extension (id: ms-azuretools.vscode-docker)
   - type "Docker" in the search bar and after finding it in the panel you should see a button to install it in one click
 - and B) the "Dev Containers" extension (id: ms-vscode-remote.remote-containers)
-  - type "Dev Containers" in the search bar and after finding it in the panel you should also see a button to install it in one click
+  - type "Dev Containers" in the search bar and after finding it in the panel you should see a button to install it in one click

 - ALL OF THE CODE PRESENTED IS LINKED IN A PUBLIC GITHUB REPO